wp-plugins/facebook-comment-by-vivacity/readme.txt

 License: GPLv2 or later
 Requires at least:3.0
 Tested up to:4.0
-Stable tag: 1.0.5
+Stable tag: 1.0.6

 == Description ==

-A simple Facebook Comments plugin for your website.It`s a social plugin for enables Facebook users commenting on your site.There are potions for enable Facebook comments on posts/pages/home of your website.
+A simple Facebook Comments plugin for your website.It`s a social plugin for enables Facebook users commenting on your site.There are options for enable Facebook comments on posts/pages/home and also you can control accessibility of it on pages of your website.

 You cab also customize setting for following features: